stackblitz/tutorialkit/CONTRIBUTING.md

 ## Repo Setup

 The TutorialKit repo is a monorepo using pnpm workspaces.
-The package manager used to install and link dependencies must be [pnpm](https://pnpm.io/). pnpm version 8.15.6 is required (npm i -g pnpm@8.15.6)
+The package manager used to install and link dependencies must be [pnpm](https://pnpm.io/).
+Package manager versioning is handled by [`packageManager`](https://nodejs.org/api/packages.html#packagemanager) field that's supported by [Node's Corepack](https://nodejs.org/api/corepack.html) and other tools.

 To develop and test packages: